tpberntsen/curves/README.md

 ```

 #### Build Artifacts
-The following results of the build will be saved into the artifacts directory.
+The following results of the build will be saved into the artifacts directory (which itelf will be created in the top directory of the repo).
-* The NuGet package: Cmdty.Curve.[version].nupkg
+* The NuGet package: Cmdty.Curves.[version].nupkg
 * The Python package files:
     * curves-[version]-py3-none-any.whl
     * curves-[version].tar.gz